 The Compleat Meadmaker.
 His book is the definitive

 Note: Sanitize everything that will come in contact with the must (same as wort in brewing-honey and water mixture) including your hands.

 If you are using liquid yeast from Wyeast, smack the pack at least 24 hours in advance.
-One day before you plan to make your mead you can make your starter with either the swollen Wyeast packet or a vial of White Labs liquid yeast.
+One day before you plan brew, you can make your starter with either the swollen Wyeast packet or a vial of White Labs liquid yeast.
 Click here to learn how to make a starter.

-Here is how Ken Schramm makes his starters in his book
+Here is how Ken Schramm makes his starters in his book The Compleat Meadmaker:

 If you plan to use pure oxygen, oxygenate the starter now.
 If you plan to shake the starter to introduce oxygen, put a stopper in the flask and shake and swirl the starter to aerate.

 If you want to grow a larger starter for high gravity musts, above 1.100 OG, repeat the process of making the starter and repitch the slurry from one starter into another.
 This will produce enough healthy yeast to ferment the high gravity must to completion.

 When you get ready to pitch the yeast, pour off as much of the "starter beer" as you can (if using DME for your starter solution) so you don't affect the flavor of your mead.
 If you do not see any signs of life on the day you want to make the honeywine, don't ferment with the inactive yeast.
 Instead, have a few packets of dried yeast available just in case.